About the Group

 MSRG is a multi-disciplinary group that facilitates collaboration between archaeologists, historians, geographers and other interested parties dedicated to developing understanding of settlement between the fifth and sixteenth centuries AD.

-The Medieval Settlement Research Group (MSRG) was founded in November 1986 from an amalgamation of two well-established organizations, the Moated Sites Research Group and the Medieval Village Research Group.
+The Medieval Settlement Research Group (MSRG) was founded in November 1986 from an amalgamation of two well-established organisations, the Moated Sites Research Group and the Medieval Village Research Group.
 It is a long-established, widely recognised and open multi-disciplinary research group that facilitates collaboration between archaeologists, geographers, historians and other cognate disciplines.
 The Group is dedicated to developing knowledge and advancing understanding of rural settlements and their associated landscapes between the fifth and the sixteenth centuries.
 Although the Group’s interest is concentrated on British and Irish rural settlements and landscapes, it actively encourages wider chronological and pan-European perspectives.

 We now have a more refined understanding of the origins of regional differences in settlement form and patterns of land-use that continue to define the present-day countryside.
-Alongside these persistent themes, current research agendas increasingly seek to move beyond categorizing medieval settlements to address the social and ideological factors which shaped medieval perceptions of the landscape.
+Alongside these persistent themes, current research agendas increasingly seek to move beyond categorising medieval settlements to address the social and ideological factors which shaped medieval perceptions of the landscape.